RyanMoralli/deals/README.md

 Deals
 =====

-a text based game you probably shouldn't bother playing
+A text based game you probably shouldn't bother playing.